 Exceptions raised by failing downcasts allow Denial-of-Service attacks.
 Typical scenarios include the addition of objects of some unexpected subclasses in generic containers.

 Unsafe casts to classes with the needed components allow reading and modifying arbitrary memory areas.
-See subclause 6.11 Pointer type conversions [HFC] for more details.
+See 6.11 Pointer type conversions [HFC] for more details.

 Applicable language characteristics